-Drag and drop the video file to the Video timeline.
+Drag and drop the video file to the video timeline.
 Then click the “Sound” button and in the window that appears, you'll see a box listing different sound effects.
-Just select a sound effect you want, such as “Alarm”, “Bell”, “Car” ect. and click the “Play” button to hear it.
+Just select a sound effect you want, such as “Alarm”, “Bell”, “Car” etc., and click the “Play” button to hear it.

 After that, move the sound icon in the Timeline to set the beginning point of the sound effect audio clip and move the playhead to a point in the audio track to set the ending time.
 Click on the “Play” button to see if your video plays well with the added sound effect.

 You can also edit the audio effect.
 To do it, just double click the sound effect and adjust the “Speed”, “Volume”, “Fade in” and “Fade out” effects as you like.
 If you want to remove the sound effect, click on the audio clip to highlight it and press the "Delete" key on your keyboard.